 If this rings true for you, if it feels right, feel free to stop reading.

 It may not ring true if you’ve lost loved ones during this difficult time when our normal support systems for grief are absent.
 The loved one was your light.
 That light did go out.

-I have not walked in your shoes, so feel free to X out this page, and know that my heart goes out to you.
+I have not walked in your shoes, so feel free to close this page, and know that my heart goes out to you.
 But if you’re open, here are my thoughts:

 I believe you are now in a different tunnel, one without your loved one.
 It is longer and darker and grimier and lonelier than you ever could have imagined.
 You may not see the light at the end of that new tunnel, so you may believe there is none.

 And on the days when you feel you can’t get out of bed or pull on a pair of pants or put a fork to your mouth, all you need to accomplish in those difficult moments is to believe in the light.